How to Disable Aero Glass Transparency in Windows 8/8.1 Taskbar?

-We know that Microsoft has removed Aero glass transparency from the new Windows 8 OS and currently there is no known way to get it back.
+We know that Microsoft has removed Aero glass transparency from the new Windows 8 and later OS and currently there is no known way to get it back.
 Although there are bugs which can bring back broken transparency which is not stable.

 We have shared a tutorial in past which tells you how to enable hidden "Aero Lite" theme in Windows 8.
 This method helps you in making Windows 8 Taskbar opaque i.e. not transparent.

-A new version of our favorite freeware "Classic Shell" has been released which comes with a new option to disable Aero glass transparency in Windows 8 Taskbar.
+A new version of our favorite freeware "Classic Shell" has been released which comes with a new option to disable Aero glass transparency in Windows 8 and later Taskbar.
 It completely removes Taskbar transparency and makes it opaque.

 1. First you need to download and install Classic Shell in your computer: